Tronathon/paper-ren/posts/beyond-the-horizon-by-carolina-celas.md

 title: Beyond the Horizon by Carolina Celas
 date: 2020-08-07T07:55:03.980Z
 author: Paper Ren
-summary: This is a poetic exploration of a young girl’s boundless imagination as she comprehends the possibilities that lie beyond the horizon.
+summary: This is a poetic exploration of a young girl’s boundless imagination and the possibilities that lie beyond the horizon.
 tags:
   - Little Gestalten
   - Carolina Celas